 This Vitamix 750 review will talk about the impressive performance and convenient features that set it apart from other blenders.
 It has a retail price of $639 and is similar in many ways to the Vitamix 6300, though there are a few key differences.
-Specifically, this model comes with a newly designed container and offers five pre-programmed settings compared to just three.
+Specifically, this model comes with a newer designed container and offers five pre-programmed settings compared to just three.

 In this article, I’ll try to cover all of the pros and cons to help you decide whether this model has the features that suit your needs.
 I know there’s nothing worse than buying a product you aren’t happy with, especially when that product is half a grand or more, so hopefully, I can cover all of the important aspects of the machine.
 Scroll to the bottom of the page for more deals.